Meet the Trustees

 Paul was awarded the Honorary Freedom of the City of Canterbury in January 2015 and is a Kent Ambassador.
 He is actively involved with a number of local organisations and is also a trustee of the Canterbury Cathedral Trust and Marlowe Theatre in Canterbury.

 Paul is an enthusiastic cyclist and founder member of the Canterbury Velo Club.
-In 2012 he was part of a group who cycled from Olympia in Greece to the Olympic Stadium in London to raise funds for the Kent, Surrey & Sussex Air Ambulance.
+In 2012 he was part of a group who cycled from Olympia in Greece to the Olympic Stadium in London to raise funds for Air Ambulance Kent Surrey Sussex.

 Caitlin Blewett is the Head of Digital at Deloitte LLP, and brings a wealth of experience in marketing, advertising, digital and technology.
 In her current role she leads on the firm’s digital strategy to drive increased impact and effectiveness of the firm’s marketing.
 Caitlin has also worked on the agency side, developing brands, cultivating innovation and creating award-winning marketing programmes for leading corporations around the world.